Test Run Overview Page

 Share Test Run: This button is available to you only if your administrator has enabled it for you in the Admin Settings page.
 Clicking the Share Test Run button brings up a dialog box where you can use the URL provided to copy and share the URL with both Auditor and non-Auditor users.
 Non-Auditor users can only view the data in the URL link.

 Note: Users cannot view test run details using the URL if the test run has been archived.

 - Exclude Closed Issues: Select this checkbox to exclude closed issues from accessibility conformance, issues by severity, checkpoints, and the total number of issues in the Test Run Overview page.

 The next section includes three panels with the following information:

 Accessibility Conformance: Accessibility Conformance graph reflects your product's conformance with accessibility standards and guidelines.
 It displays the number of assessments that are passed or failed based on your selection: Success Criteria or Deque Checkpoints.
+These dropdown selections are available only for test runs using WCAG standards.
 The default view is Success Criteria.

 User Impact: By default we associate each identified Issue with a user Impact category: Blocker, Critical, Serious, Moderate, and Minor.
 Blocker, Critical and Serious issues are considered "High Risk" with greater effect on usability and greater vulnerability to legal action.
 When determining an assessment's overall Accessibility Health this data should hold significant weight.